Shri Varun Dev Mandir: Construction

-According to a legend, it was around 16th century when a wealthy sailor by the name of Bhojomal Nenshi Bhatia bought Manora Island from the Khan of Kalat, who owned most of the land along the coastline at that time and then his family commissioned a temple on the lay terrain.
+According to a legend, it was built around 16th century when a wealthy sailor by the name of Bhojomal Nenshi Bhatia bought Manora Island from the Khan of Kalat, who owned most of the land along the coastline at that time and then his family commissioned a temple on the lay terrain.

-The exact year of the temple's construction or foundation is not known but it is widely believed that the current structure was renovated in around 1917–18.
+The exact year of the temple's construction or foundation is estimated to be 1300 years ago but it is widely believed that the current structure was renovated in around 1917–18.